jfjelstul/eumaps/README.md

 ### Choosing member states

 `create_geography()` will automatically center the map on all countries that are member states on the date indicated by the argument `date`.
-This way, you never have to specify the bounds of the map, which can be complicated, depending on the map projection you want to use.
+This way, you never have to specify the bounds of the map, which can be complicated.
 You also don't have to know the accession dates of the member states.
 By default, `date` is set to today's date.
 When you use `date`, data is not plotted for countries that aren't member states on that date.
 You can use the optional argument `subset` to center the map on a subset of member states.
 Data is still plotted for member states that are not in the subset.

 The first example is centered on all current member states, the second is centered on all member states on `2000-01-01`, and the third is centered on all member states on `1960-01-01`, and the fourth is centered on a subset containing the original member states (France, Germany, Italy, Belgium, the Netherlands, and Luxembourg).
 The difference between the third and fourth examples is that, in the third example, data is plotted just for countries that are member states on `1960-01-01`, whereas in the fourth example, data is plotted for all current member states (because the default value of `date` is today's date), but the map is centered on a subset of them.